 Objective and relevance

-Trade unions in Denmark including GL have two main purposes 1) Negotiation and counselling for our members with regard to their salary and working conditions and personal assistance towards our members and 2) Advocacy and playing an active part in the public educational debate, both with the Ministry of Education, the Parliament, the schools and other interested partners. , ,
+Trade unions in Denmark including GL have two main purposes 1) Negotiation and counselling for our members with regard to their salary and working conditions and personal assistance towards our members and 2) Advocacy and playing an active part in the public educational debate, both with the Ministry of Education, the Parliament, the schools and other interested partners.
+In Georgia ESFTUG’s main focus have traditionally been on teachers’ salary and working condition, as members expect, but ESFTUG would like ‘to walk on two legs’ and to play an active role in the development of Georgia’s school and educational system.

 ESFTUG is a well-established organization working with both negotiation and counselling and also with advocacy.
 The organization is having some sound achievements on promoting education quality and teaching, but also interested in inspiration and training in taking advocacy for their 40.000 members to the next level.
 ESFTUG is one of Georgia largest NGO and the potential for increasing the capacity for advocacy is quite big and will have a significant impact on civil society.

 The project therefore does not focus on organising traditional union capacity training where the focus is on development of the organization and the local shop stewards (union representatives).
 Instead we focus on creating a setting where the Georgian members and union representatives meet to discuss important educational topics, so they can influence local school development and ESFTUG can influence the educational policy of the government with the strong support of its members.
+The Georgian teachers need inspiration to engage locally in such a process in a traditional top-down political governed system with frequent changes of ministers.
+When teachers engage in local school development and talk to their students about the process, they also set an example to their student to become active democratic citizens.

+Objectives for the applied 2019-2021 project

+Our development objective is to strengthen ESFTUG’s educational policy capacity and its democratic mandate from the members so teachers actually influence educational policy decisions in Georgia.
+One way of doing this at national level is through a social sector dialogue with the Ministry of Education.
+ESFTUG wants to promote more student-centred teaching and promote school democracy.
+They are inspired by the Nordic school model.
+A new minister since June 2018 has launched ‘a new school model’ which will decentralise and promote educational policy development at school level.
+So, this is the right time to strengthen ESFTUG’s and local teachers’ education policy capacity.
+ESFTUG wants to defend the academic freedom by giving teachers the capacity as experts on education policy development at school level, so they can inspire colleagues and participate in local debates.

+Our immediate objectives are